 - Come in, — come in! and know me better, man!
 I am the Ghost of Christmas Present.
 Look upon me!
 You have never seen the like of me before!

 - Man,” said the Ghost, “if a man you be in heart, not adamant, forbear that wicked cant until you have discovered What the surplus is, and Where it is.
 Will you decide what men shall live, what men shall die?

 - He was wise enough to know that nothing ever happened on this globe, for good, at which some people did not have their fill of laughter in the outset.

-- And it was always said of him, that he knew how to keep Christmas well, if any man alive possessed the knowledge.
-May that be truly said of us, and all of us!
-And so, as Tiny Tim observed, God bless Us, Every One!
+- And it was always said of him, that he knew how to keep Christmas well if any man alive possessed the knowledge.
+May that is truly said of us, and all of us!
+And so, as Tiny Tim observed, God bless Us, Everyone!

 - I will live in the past, the present, and the future.
 The spirits of all three shall strive within me.

 - [T]he wisdom of our ancestors is in the simile.

 - There are many things which I might have derived good, by which I have not profited.